tri613/gatsby-remark-twemoji-shortcut/README.md

 ```

 ## Usage
-Just write shortcuts in your markdown and it will be transformed into twitter emojis!
+Just write emoji shortcuts in your markdown and it will be transformed into twitter emojis!

 A markdown post like this: